EDUCBA Logo

 Below is the parameter description syntax of Unnest array function:

-- Unnest: This function which we have defined in PostgreSQL to set the element in a table-like structure.
+• Unnest: This function we defined in PostgreSQL to set the element in a table-like structure.
 We have used unnest element with text as well as number array.
-We have to define the number or text element with unnest array function in PostgreSQL.
+We must define the number or text element with the unnest array function in PostgreSQL.

-- Any array text: This is defined as which was we have using an array of text values to convert the array into the table like structure in PostgreSQL by using unnest array function.
+• Any array text: This is defined as using an array of text values to convert the array into the table-like structure in PostgreSQL by using unnest array function.

-- Any array number: This is defined as a number.
-We have used any number values to convert an array into the table-like structure in PostgreSQL using the unnest array function.
+• Any array number: This is defined as a number.
+Using the unnest array function, we have used any number values to convert an array into the table-like structure in PostgreSQL.

-- Select: This operation is used to select the array’s value by using the unnest array function in PostgreSQL.
+• Select: This operation selects the array’s value using the unnest array function in PostgreSQL.
 Select operations are very useful and important while using unnest array function in PostgreSQL.

 How does Unnest Function work in PostgreSQL?

-- It basically has two overloads.
-The first overload has the obvious usefulness, and the second overload is the exotic.
+• It has two overloads.
+The first overload has obvious usefulness, and the second overload is exotic.

-- In the old version of PostgreSQL, when we have to convert an array into the table structure, we have to use an array with the cross join.
-After joining the array with cross join, we have generated the series of the same.
+• In the old version of PostgreSQL, when we have to convert an array into the table structure, we have to use an array with the cross join.
+After joining the array with cross join, we generated the same series.

-- After generating series, all the elements of the array will be structured into the table using cross join and generate series function.
+• After generating the series, all the array elements will be structured into the table using cross join and generate series function.

 Code: